 - Drakensberg National Park (uKhahlamba Park)

-Best National Parks in South Africa
+Best South African National Parks

 When planning a trip to South Africa, it’s important to research and decide what kind of safari experience you would like to have!
-There are places that offer self-guided driving safari or drives with a guide, helicopter safari, horse riding safari and even hot air balloon safari.
+There are places that offer self-guided driving safari or drive with a guide, helicopter safari, horse riding safari and even hot air balloon safari.

 There are budget game drives, places where you can come for a day trip, and places where game drives are exclusive for guests staying on the property.
 Speaking of property, there are different accommodation options from camping to luxurious five-star all-inclusive accommodation.
 Doing your research beforehand will help ensure a great experience.